DanielMFernandes/CCNA_Course_Notes/Course_Notes/Security_Fundamentals.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/5b04eea4-c53a-48b7-9683-952c9b27c9db)

-- In a DDoS (Distributed Denial of Service) Attack, the ATTACKER infects many computers with MALWARE and uses them to initiate a Denial-of-Service Attack.
+- In a DDoS (Distributed Denial of Service) Attack, the attacker infects many computers with MALWARE and uses them to initiate a Denial-of-Service Attack.
 - This group of infected computers is called a BOTNET

 Example : A TCP SYN Flood Attack